Ischaemic Affairs of the Heart

 • I had private health insurance and “ticked the box” on the admission form.
 Which meant the hospital received payment from the insurance company in addition to their usual government operating budget (my mother was Medicare only)

-• Maybe they recognised my name from the HCCC complaint?…
+• Maybe my name was burned into their psyche following the 2021 HCCC complaint?…

 Aftermath